Intensive Care Coordination

 The goal of intensive care coordination services is to help individuals safely and effectively transition or return to their home, a relative's home, family-like setting, or community as soon as his/her needs are adequately addressed.
+We use an evidence-based model called High-Fidelity Wraparound.

 Intensive care coordination services are for those who: